abdulbasir11/INST377-Group32-NumberTwoMovies/docs/developermanual.md

 4. In the second terminal, type/run ```npm test```.
 5. ```npm test``` should automatically open Cypress where you can access any created test files.

-### The API for Number Tw💩 Movies server application - all GET, POST, PUT, etc endpoints, and what they each do
+### The API for Number Tw💩 Movies server application
 #### The ```/results``` endpoint:
 ##### GET route
  - The ```/results``` GET route is responsible for the "Advance Search" function.